2017-2018 Lab Members

 Dr. Carré received his Ph.D. in 2010 from Brock University in Canada under the mentorship of Dr. Cheryl McCormick.
 He went on to do a post-doctoral fellowship in Dr. Ahmad Hariri’s Laboratory of NeuroGenetics at Duke University where he examined the neural correlates of individual differences in human aggression.
 His research is dedicated toward detailing the complex neuroendocrine mechanisms underlying variation in human competitive and aggressive behaviour.

 Triana L. Ortiz, BA (Hons), M.Ed Candidate

 Triana graduated from Nipissing Universities Honours Bachelor of Arts in Psychology program.
 She started out as a volunteer in the lab before completed her undergraduate thesis with Dr.Carré.
 For her thesis project, she studied how psychopathic traits moderate the effect of testosterone on empathic abilities in men.
 Her research interest fall closely in line with Forensic Psychology and hopes to go onto grad school in the topic once she completes her Masters of Education at Nipissing.
 Triana is responsible for managing all students and research studies in the lab.
-In addition Triana is a dance teacher at a local dance studio.
+When not in the lab, Triana is a dance teacher at a local dance studio.